Davidobot/BetterJoy/README.md

-# BetterJoyForCemu v4
+# BetterJoyForCemu v5
-Allows the Nintendo Switch Pro Controller to be used with the [Cemu Emulator](http://cemu.info/) and [Cemuhook](https://sshnuke.net/cemuhook/).
+Allows the Nintendo Switch Pro Controller and Joycons to be used with [Cemu](http://cemu.info/) using [Cemuhook](https://sshnuke.net/cemuhook/), [Citra](https://citra-emu.org/), and system-wide with generic XInput support.

-__Note that this program allows the Pro Controller and Joycons to be used system-wide without installation of Cemu - just follow the *How to Use* instructions until point 3__

-So there has been a recent increase in interest in the program due to Citra now supporting native gyro in the canary builds.
-I'll be back to working on BetterJoyForCemu starting next week and version 5 should be out by the 20th.

 If anyone would like to donate (for whatever reason), [you can do so here](https://www.paypal.me/DavidKhachaturov/5).

 # Changelog
+### v5
+* Progressive scanning
+   * You can keep BetterJoyForCemu running and just connect controllers to your PC - it will detect them.
+* UI rework
+   * Buttons for locating controllers through vibration
+   * Click on the joycon controller buttons to **toggle single/joint Joycon mode**.
+* Improved rumble
+* Added options to turn off HidGuardian and XInput emulation
+   * Allows BetterJoy to be used exclusively for gyro (for example when using Citra + Steam)
+* Improved driver install batch files (thanks BetaLeaf)
+* General system stability improvements to enhance the user's experience

 ### v4
  * Implemented a GUI
  * Added application icon